ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Networking and Storage are trusted only for availability.

-Auditing may involve access to data beyond what is persisted in the TS log.
-For example, the registered TS may include only the hash of a detailed SBOM, which may limit the scope of auditing.
+Auditing may involve access to data beyond what is persisted in the Transparency Services.
+For example, the registered Transparency Service may include only the hash of a detailed SBOM, which may limit the scope of auditing.

 Resistance to denial-of-service is implementation specific.

-Actors should independently keep their own record of the Claims they issue, endorse, verify, or audit.
+Actors should independently keep their own record of the Signed Statements they issue, endorse, verify, or audit.

 ### Confidentiality and privacy.

-The network is untrusted.
-All contents exchanged between actors is protected using secure authenticated channels (TLS) but, as usual, this may not exclude network traffic analysis.
+According to Zero Trust Principles any location in a network is never trusted.
+All contents exchanged between actors is protected using secure authenticated channels (e.g., TLS) but, as usual, this may not exclude network traffic analysis.

 **Claims and their registration**

-The TS is trusted with the confidentiality of the claims presented for registration.
-Some TS may publish every claim in their logs, to facilitate their dissemination and auditing.
-Others may just return receipts to the client that present claims for registration, and disclose the ledger only to auditors trusted with the confidentiality of its contents.
+The Transparency Service is trusted with the confidentiality of the Signed Statements presented for registration.
+Some Transparency Services may publish every Transparent Claim in their logs, to facilitate their dissemination and auditing.
+Others may just return Receipts to clients that present Singed Statements for registration, and disclose the ledger only to auditors trusted with the confidentiality of its contents.

-A collection of transparent Claims leaks no information about the contents of other Claims registered at the TS.
+A collection of Transparent Statements leaks no information about the contents of other Transparent Claims registered at the Transparency Service.

-Nonetheless, Issuers should carefully review the inclusion of private/confidential materials in their Claims; they may for instance remove any PII, or include instead opaque cryptographic commitments, such as hashes.
+Nonetheless, Issuers should carefully review the inclusion of private/confidential materials in their issued Signed Statements; they may for instance remove any PII, or include instead opaque cryptographic commitments, such as hashes.

 **Queries to the Registry**

 The confidentiality of queries is implementation-specific, and generally not guaranteed.
-For example, while offline Claim verification is private, a TS may monitor which of its Claims are being verified from lookups to ensure their freshness.
+For example, while offline Envelope validation of Signed Statements is private, a Transparency Services may monitor which of its Transparent Claims are being verified from lookups to ensure their freshness.

 ### Cryptographic Assumptions

-We rely on standard cryptographic security for signing schemes (EUF-CMA: for a given key, given the public key and any number of signed messages, the attacker cannot forge a valid signature for any other message) and for receipts schemes (log collision-resistance: for a given commitment such as a Merkle-tree root, there is a unique log such that any valid path authenticates a claim in this log.)
+We rely on standard cryptographic security for signing schemes (EUF-CMA: for a given key, given the public key and any number of signed messages, an attacker cannot forge a valid signature for any other message) and for Receipts schemes (log collision-resistance: for a given commitment such as a Merkle-tree root, there is a unique log such that any valid path authenticates a Signed Statement in this log.)

-SCITT supports cryptographic agility: the actors depend only on the subset of signing and receipt schemes they trust.
+The SCITT Architecture supports cryptographic agility: the actors depend only on the subset of signing and Receipt schemes they trust.
 This enables the gradual transition to stronger algorithms, including e.g. post-quantum signature algorithms.

-### TS Clients
+### Transparency Service Clients

-Trust in clients that submit Claims for registration is implementation-specific.
-Hence, an attacker may attempt to register any Claim it has obtained, at any TS that accepts them, possibly multiple times and out of order.
-This may be mitigated by a TS that enforces restrictive access control and registration policies.
+Trust in clients that submit Signed Statements for registration is implementation-specific.
+Hence, an attacker may attempt to register any Signed Statement it has obtained, at any Transparency Service that accepts them, possibly multiple times and out of order.
+This may be mitigated by a Transparency Services that enforces restrictive access control and Registration policies.

 ### Identity

 The identity resolution mechanism is trusted to associate long-term identifiers with their public signature-verification keys.
-(The TS and other parties may record identity-resolution evidence to facilitate its auditing.)
+(Transparency Services and other parties may record identity-resolution evidence to facilitate its auditing.)

-If one of the credentials of an Issuer gets compromised, SCITT still guarantee the authenticity of all claims signed with this credential that have been registered on a TS before the compromise.
-It is up to the Issuer to notify TS of credential revocation to stop Verifiers from accepting Claims signed with compromised credentials.
-[See the thread of revocation for additional details.]
+If one of the credentials of an Issuer gets compromised, the SCITT Architecture still guarantees the authenticity of all Signed Statements signed with this credential that have been registered on a Transparency Service before the compromise.
+It is up to the Issuer to notify Transparency Services of credential revocation to stop Verifiers from accepting Signed Statements signed with compromised credentials.

-The confidentiality of any identity lookup during Claim Registration or Claim Verification is out of scope.
+The confidentiality of any identity lookup during Signed Statement Registration or Transparent Statement Verification is out of scope.

 # IANA Considerations